 If people hear the message today, but do not respond, they are still non-believers.
 They will not pass the message on to their children.
 Thus, the children of non-believers grow up unevangelized (even though the parents, hearing the message, were themselves once evangelized), unless they hear the message from an outside source.

 If “Closure” is “Everyone has access to (or hears) the Gospel at least once in their lifetime,” then this situation means each generation must hear the Gospel.
-Several of you are thinking, yes, this is obvious.
-But it’s important: the primary reason peoples and places become unevangelized over time is the loss of gospel witness.
-If there is no local church, the gospel witness must come from the outside, and that is little different than a series of “localized campaigns” held over time, and faces much the same challenges as global campaigns.
+This is obvious, but important: the primary reason peoples and places become unevangelized over time is the loss of gospel witness.
+If there is no local church, the gospel witness must come from the outside, which is little different than a series of “localized campaigns” held over time, and faces much the same challenges as global campaigns.